pavdwest/docker_litestar_piccolo_pg_starter/services/backend/app/README.md

-# Backend README

-TODO

 ## Adding a New Model

-1. Add folder to ```services/backend/app/src/modules```
+1. Add folder to ```services/backend/app/src/modules/new_model```

-    `.../models/my_model/models.py`         for the Piccolo database model(s)
+    `.../new_model/models.py`         for the Piccolo database model(s).
+See `src.models.base.generate_model`, which can generates a Model base class for ease of use.

-    `.../models/my_model/dtos.py`           for the Pydantic validators
+    `.../new_model/dtos.py`           for the MsgSpec validators.
+See `src.dtos`, for base types.

-    `.../models/my_model/controller.py`     for the controller.
-See `src.controllers.generate_crud_controller`, which can generates a basic CRUD controller for ease of use.
+    `.../new_model/controllers.py`    for the controller.
+See `src.controllers.crud.generate_crud_controller`, which can generates a basic CRUD controller for ease of use.

-2. Add the controller to `src.controllers.all.get_all_controllers`
+2. Add the controller to `src.controllers.all.CONTROLLERS`

+3. Add the model to `src.models.all.MODELS`

-3. Create migration:
+4. Create migration:

     TODO

-4. Run migration:
+5. Run migration:

     TODO